 Allergic diseases

 To prevent dangerous symptoms, it is important to know why various types of reactions occur.
-The characteristic of the main diseases with hypersensitivity of the body is useful information for people of all ages.
-Subject to preventive measures, there is a real chance to avoid the development of acute and chronic allergies.
+Characteristics of the main diseases with hypersensitivity of the body is useful information for people of different ages.
+If you follow preventive measures, there is a real chance to avoid the development of acute and chronic allergies.

-• exclusion of contact with the allergen or minimization of the negative impact on the body;
+• avoiding contact with an allergen or minimizing the negative impact on the body;

-• taking antihistamines in the form of tablets is mandatory.
+• It is mandatory to take antihistamines in tablet form.
 Children are prescribed syrups and drops;

-• prevents new rashes and swelling hypoallergenic diet;
+• a hypoallergenic diet prevents new rashes and swelling;

-• to relieve itching, redness, gels, ointments and creams for allergies are prescribed;
+• To relieve itching and redness, gels, ointments and allergy creams are prescribed;

-• admission recommended.
-The components of the funds quickly bind and remove toxins, allergens from the body, cleanse the intestines;
+• reception recommended.
+The components of the products quickly bind and remove toxins and allergens from the body, cleanse the intestines;

 • with active peeling of the skin, cracks, hyperemia, emollients are prescribed for nutrition, moisturizing, eliminating burning, itching;

-• used only for severe allergies, in a short course.
+• used only for severe allergies, for a short course.

 Hives